 - Represented property management company in obtaining status quo injunction to prevent removal as property manager of foreclosed premises.

 - Represented local developer in successful action against national lender resulting in Judgment of $465,000 for misrepresentation by the lender that it would extend and amend terms of existing construction financing, only to break that promise after the owner had invested another $500,000 in the property in reliance on these misrepresentations.

 - Represented individual concerning claim against him for $345 million arising from personal guarantee of loan obligations involving the Westin Aruba Hotel; WIBC Aruba N.V. v.
 Belfonti, 11 Civ.
 5423 (S.D.N.Y.
 2011).

 - Represented property owner in lender liability action involving misleading and inequitable conduct by special servicer of commercial loan.

 - Represented non-profit business misled into entering into SWAP Agreement without proper authority or explanation of its punitive terms.

 - Represented founder of Starter Corporation in lender liability action against Bank of Boston for breach of lender agreement and misrepresentation.

-- Connecticut counsel for insurer in federal action against reinsurer seeking to recovery reinsurance benefits purportedly owed under a liabilities reinsurance agreement and arising from insurer’s settlement of a claim against insured.
+- Connecticut counsel for insurer in federal action against reinsurer seeking to recover reinsurance benefits purportedly owed under a liabilities reinsurance agreement and arising from insurer's settlement of a claim against insured.
 See Arrowood Surplus Lines Ins.
 Co. v.
 Westport Ins.
 Co., 395 Fed.
 Appx.
 778, 2010 WL 3933561 (2d Cir.
 Oct.
 8, 2010).

 - Connecticut counsel for third party defendant in litigation involving reinsurance obligations.
 See Security Ins.
 Co. of Hartford v.
 Trustmark Ins.
 Co., 282 F.Supp.3d 612 (D.Conn.
 2003).